How to Start Sleep Training

 1. Have a solid understanding of what sleep training means.

-Sleep training – also known as sleep coaching – revolves around education and support in pursuit of a good night’s sleep.
-This includes following an age-appropriate schedule, maintaining a good sleep environment, establishing and sticking to a bedtime routine, and promoting independent sleep skills.
+Sleep training – also known as sleep teaching – involves changing sleep habits to help your child develop independent sleep strategies so they can sleep more consistently and predictably.
+Sleep training includes following an age-appropriate schedule, maintaining a good sleep environment, establishing and sticking to a bedtime routine, and promoting independent sleep skills.

-When I work with families, my goal – aside from helping your family sleep better – is to build positive sleep associations and to help your little one learn to self-soothe – a skill that is going to come in handy for the rest of their lives, even outside of the bedroom.
+When I work with families, my goal – aside from helping your family sleep better – is to build positive sleep associations and to help your child learn to be in charge of their sleep journey and know how to solve their tiredness.
 Learning to sleep, like any other developmental skill, takes practice.
 So, consider sleep training yet another important parenting decision to help your tired little one get the rest they need to grow and develop.

-2. Make sure your baby is at an appropriate age and developmental stage
+2. Make sure your child is at an appropriate age and developmental stage

 In general, healthy babies with no underlying medical issues can be sleep trained around 16 weeks adjusted age.
 (But the best time to start has actually nothing to do with age!)